 A doctor can help you figure out the cause of your weight gain and implement effective solutions.

-Keeping track of your emotional state can also help you decide if you need to talk to weight loss therapists.
+Keeping track of your emotional state can also help you decide if you need to talk to a weight loss therapist.

 How do I know if I have an eating disorder and should talk to weight loss therapists?

 Another possibility for weight gain is an eating disorder.
 Or, possibly, concern over weight gain may exist because of an eating disorder.

 Let’s take a look at a few eating disorders and their symptoms.

 People with Anorexia tend to believe they are overweight, even if they are dangerously underweight.

 As such, those with this disorder often restrict their food and are extremely preoccupied with thoughts of gaining weight.
 Some symptoms are:

 - Weigh considerably less than other people their same age and height.